JesperDramsch/phd-thesis/methods-theory/index.rst

    tf.keras.layers.Dense(2, activation='softmax')])

-These sequential models are also used for simple image classification models using CNNs.
+These sequential models are also used for simple image classification models using convolutional neural networks.
 Instead of Dense layers, these are built up with convolutional layers, which are readily available in 1D, 2D, and 3D as Conv1D, Conv2D and Conv3D respectively.
-A two-dimensional CNN learns a so-called filter :math:`f` for the :math:`n\times m`-dimensional image :math:`G`, expressed as:
+A two-dimensional convolutional neural network learns a so-called filter :math:`f` for the :math:`n\times m`-dimensional image :math:`G`, expressed as: